georgrmat/DEX_VIEWER/README.md

 Open the provided URL in your web browser to interact with the app.

 **Parameters**

-I have: Select the cryptocurrency you are interested in (HEX, PLS, PLSX).
+*I have*: Select the cryptocurrency you are interested in (HEX, PLS, PLSX).

-Number of tokens: Set the desired number of tokens for calculations.
+*Number of tokens*: Set the desired number of tokens for calculations.

 Click the "Launch" button to retrieve and display real-time data.